bparanj/crystal/computer/electronics/terms/cathode-anode.md

 These topics represent some of the most exciting and challenging areas in cathode research, pushing the boundaries of materials science, device physics, and quantum engineering.

-The term "cathode" has an interesting etymological history:
+The etymological history of the term "cathode" :

 1. Greek origin: The word "cathode" comes from the Greek "kathodos" (κάθοδος), which means "descent" or "way down."